-This is called forward mode of automatic differentiation.
+The one we have seen in the previous section is called the forward mode of automatic differentiation.
 There is also a reverse mode which is more popular in some contexts; most notably machine learning, where it is known as back-propagation.

-We give an idea of how it works, for n = 1 derivatives.
+We give an idea of how it works, to compute only the first derivative.